apostille-blockchain/hello-apostille/README.md

-# "Hello Apostille" - The "Hello world," of Apostille documentation.
+# "Hello Apostille" - The "Hello world" of Apostille documentation.

 <em>Diagram 1: The basic transaction flow for an Apostille transaction</em>